the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2012.rst

 ==========

 I'll give it to you: this challenge wasn't really complicated.
-Mostly because the first zones of both controllers where kinda easy, but also because of all the hints in the tweets.
+Mostly because the first zones of both controllers were kinda easy, but also because of all the hints in the tweets.
 Yet, I'm still glad I did it
 because: